 with thanks to Richard Wilson, Beckwithshaw, North Yorkshire

 Future proofing a flock with strong maternal genetics is the way to go for Richard Wilson who has found his solution in the Aberfield.
-“We’re currently strengthening our flock by grading up our Mules to pure Aberfield status to put to Texel rams bought in Skipton for finished lamb production,” he explains.
+“We’re currently strengthening our flock by grading up our Texel Mules to pure Aberfield status to put to Texel rams bought in Skipton for finished lamb production,” he explains.

 “We’ve currently built to 300 pure Aberfield ewes and I’ve found here is a sheep that can do the job: one that’s got very strong maternal traits which are supported by data.
 She is a consistent, good strong dam retaining herself in BCS 3 to 3.5 all year round, she is very fertile with a good udder, very capable of lambing outdoors and requiring considerably fewer inputs.
-We fed them haylage and hay throughout the winter months to supplement the lack of grass and with lick buckets leading up to lambing.
-Only the ewes scanned with triplets were fed concentrates.
+We feed them haylage and hay throughout the winter months to supplement the lack of grass and with lick buckets leading up to lambing.
+Only the ewes scanned with triplets are fed concentrates.

 …our Aberfields are multipurpose producing a finished Texel cross lamb to sell either live or deadweight.